N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator

 \subsubsection{Latent Space Dynamic Analysis}

 Dynamic analysis focuses on the activation trajectories during the reasoning process.
 Researchers not only track attention changes during Chain-of-Thought (CoT) \cite{wei2022chain} but also begin to analyze the latent space trajectories themselves.
-For example, Li et al. \cite{li2025core} proposed Chain-of-Reasoning Embedding (CoRE), which treats the reasoning process as a series of hidden states $h_{l, p_T}$.
-They found that redundant reasoning ("overthinking") manifests as identifiable cyclical fluctuations in the trajectory.
-Based on this, the CoRE-Eval framework was developed, enabling label-free self-evaluation to dynamically terminate inefficient reasoning, thereby improving efficiency.
+For example, Li et al. \cite{li2025core} proposed Chain-of-Reasoning Embedding (CoRE).
+They found that redundant reasoning manifests as identifiable cyclical fluctuations in the trajectory.
+Based on this, it enables label-free self-evaluation to dynamically terminate inefficient reasoning, thereby improving efficiency.